 “When do we hire a security person?” is becoming more difficult to answer.

-Task management is a substantial part of the workplace culture.
+Task management is a reliable value across the workplaces cultures.

 Security teams often work horizontally across organizations.
 A new hire will have an easier time collaborating on risk findings if there are smooth expectations in prioritizing, assigning, or collaborating on work with others in separate organizations.
 A new hire will desire some level of conversation and prioritization setting on their work compared to work generated by the business.
 Having this centralized through existing task management norms will reduce the friction around these decisions.